 Coastal style, also known as “beach” or “nautical” style, is a type of interior design that is inspired by the laid-back, relaxed atmosphere of beach and coastal communities.
 It is characterized by its use of light, airy colors and natural materials, as well as its incorporation of maritime motifs and nautical accents.
 Coastal style interiors are designed to evoke a sense of calm and tranquility and to create a casual, welcoming atmosphere.

 Common features of coastal style interiors include the use of light, neutral colors such as white, blue, and sandy beige; the incorporation of natural materials such as wood, wicker, and sea grass; and the use of nautical accents such as anchor motifs, ropes, and shells.
 Coastal style is often associated with summertime and is popular in beach houses and homes in coastal communities.

-Here the style is depicted in its more historical context.
-The main idea with coastal interiors is that they complement the natural land and seascape.
+Here the style makes it into our interior design style list depicted in its more historical context.
+The main goal of coastal interiors is to complement the natural land and seascape.
 Thus, they should not compete (too much) with the view!